sethmo2/sp25_ece445_lab_notebook/notebooks/Shreyas/README.md

 ## March 8, 2025 – BLE Demo Connection to iPhone <a name="entry6"></a>
+Objective: Progress on implementing BLE
 I followed the Random Nerd Tutorials guide on ESP32 BLE (https://randomnerdtutorials.com/esp32-bluetooth-low-energy-ble-arduino-ide/) and got my ESP32 talking to my iPhone.
 Dove into BLE basics and discovered that Bluetooth Low Energy is designed for short bursts of small‑data transfers, spending most of its time asleep to conserve power—unlike classic Bluetooth, BLE only wakes when a connection’s initiated. configured the ESP32 as a BLE server advertising a custom 128‑bit service UUID with a single READ/WRITE characteristic, and used nRF Connect on my iPhone as the client to scan for “MyESP32” and establish the link.

 ## March 9, 2025 – BLE Demo Connection to iPhone 2 <a name="entry7"></a>
+Objective: Progress on implementing BLE
 I'm able to send intentional 'pings' of sort - but im not too sure how to receive actual messages.
 I think they're being sent but I don't know exactly how to read it on my phone.
 I also think that I should be able to add some functionality where my phone sends information to the ESP as well.
 The following is the general code I produced with a lot of help from the guide.
 ```
 #include <SPI.h>